 Jang, "Why Choe Ryong-hae is not North Korea's No. 2," New Focus International, November 12, 2014.

 Kim, "The OGD, which Arrested Kim Won-hong, Controls Party Organizational Life," Joongang Sunday, February 12, 2017.

-343 Choi, "Organization and Operation of the Administration System," 128.
+Choi, "Organization and Operation of the Administration System," 128.

-NORTH KOREA'S ORGANIZATION AND GUIDANCE DEPARTMENT The Control Tower of Human Rights Denial organizes and guides Party, administrative, and economic affairs between provincial Party conferences.
-It meets twice a month or more.344 The Implementation Committee is comprised of the most influential leaders in that administrative district other than the vice-chairman for organization.345 At the provincial, city, and county levels, the vice-chairman for organization and the vice-chairman for propaganda are the core cadre of the local Party Committee.
-The vice-chairman for the Kim Il-sung Kim Jong-il Socialist Labor Youth League is also influential.346
+organizes and guides Party, administrative, and economic affairs between provincial Party conferences.
+It meets twice a month or more.
+The Implementation Committee is comprised of the most influential leaders in that administrative district other than the vice-chairman for organization.
+At the provincial, city, and county levels, the vice-chairman for organization and the vice-chairman for propaganda are the core cadre of the local Party Committee.
+The vice-chairman for the Kim Il-sung Kim Jong-il Socialist Labor Youth League is also influential.

-345 Choi, Modern North Korean Administration Theory, 126.
+Choi, Modern North Korean Administration Theory, 126.